azoomzi/CTFwriteups/CTF2_CyberPsychosis.md

 ## Approach

-**1. Unzipping and looking through the CyberPsychosi.zip** Since the file inside the zip file was .ko which is for kernel module, I am going to use Kali Linux for this CTF.
+**1. Unzipping and looking through the CyberPsychosi.zip** Since the file inside the zip file was .ko which is for kernel module, I am going to use Kali Linux for this CTF.(Turned out later that I specifically needed VM running 5.15 (like Ubuntu 22.04.5)

 <img width="629" height="252" alt="image" src="https://github.com/user-attachments/assets/3eeb04a7-67c0-49b1-99da-513b02af2bbb" />